 “A true friend is someone who thinks that you are a good egg even though he knows that you are slightly cracked.” – – Bernard Meltzer

-Our research has not yet uncovered the creator of National Egg Day.
+Our research has not yet uncovered the creator of this holiday.
 Nor have we found any documentation defining the reason why it was created.

 This is a fairly new holiday.
 The earliest reference we found was the early 2020s.